 21. Costa’s Hummingbird

-This bird was named by French ornithologist Jules Bourcier in 1839 after honouring François Coste, who had sent specimens to him from North America.
+This bird was named by French ornithologist Jules Bourcier in 1839 after honoring François Coste, who had sent specimens to him from North America.

-Costa’s hummingbirds are small birds averaging 3-3.5 inches (7–9cm) long with typically green feathers on their back and tail while underparts are usually greyish or sometimes white with purple highlights around throat area giving them an iridescent appearance when light hits it right angle.
+Costa’s hummingbirds are small birds averaging 3-3.5 inches (7–9cm) long with typically green feathers on their back and tail.
+At the same time, underparts are usually greyish or sometimes white with purple highlights around the throat area, giving them an iridescent appearance when light hits them at the right angle.

 Kingdom | Animalia |